This guide will help you quickly improve your bike security and reduce the risk of theft—whatever you ride, wherever you lock it.

 A Gold-rated lock is pointless if you attach it to something that can be cut or lifted.

 Railings can work, but thin ones are easily cut.
-Street signs are sometimes acceptable for short stops, but check it's securely in the ground - you'd be surprised how many street signs have been bashed and are not fully secured in the ground.
+Street signs are acceptable for short stops, but check it's securely in the ground - many are loose.

 Before locking up, take a few seconds to check what you're attaching to.
 Is it firmly fixed?
 Could it be unbolted?
 Could the bike simply be lifted over it?